 Airbnb sees number of bookings in first-quarter exceeding pre-pandemic levels for first time

-Airbnb sees number of bookings in first-quarter exceeding pre-pandemic levels for first time4 min read .
-Updated: 16 Feb 2022, 06:04 PM IST

 - Company’s 2021 results beat Wall Street estimates on continued strength of suburban home rentals